Staff and Media Contacts

 CEO & Company Secretary:

 Dave originally came to Scotland in 1983 and fell in love with the landscape and particularly the mountains.
-A company move sent him back down south in 1986 and he finally managed to return permanently in 1997 and joined the MCofS as a member in 1999, and first worked for the MCofS as a volunteer when he joined the then Executive in 2005, prior to taking up the post of Chief Officer in July 2006.
+A company move sent him back down south in 1986 and he finally managed to return permanently in 1997 and joined the MCofS in 1999.
+He first worked for the MCofS as a volunteer when he joined the then Executive in 2005, prior to taking up the post of Chief Officer in 2006.

 Before joining MCofS he enjoyed a career at board level in the automotive industry in marketing, business development, logistics and manufacturing, working in the UK, Europe and India.
 He also worked for economic development agencies in Scotland and England.
 He has also run his own business, and has a MBA and marketing degree.

 Whilst spending as much spare time as possible in Scotland's mountains, he has trekked in the Alps, Karakorum, Himalaya, Carparthian and Atlas mountains and compleated the Munros in June 2010.
 He welcomes your views and suggestions about the MCofS.

 Tel: 01738 493946 or contact by email